 The Company accounts for all stock-based payment awards granted to employees and non-employees as stock-based compensation expense at fair value.
 The Company's stock-based payments are comprised of stock options and restricted stock units.
 The measurement date for employee awards is the date of grant, and stock-based compensation costs are recognized as expense over the employees' requisite service period, which is the vesting period, on a straight-line basis.
 Stock-based compensation costs for non-employees are recognized as expense over the vesting period on a straight-line basis.
-Stock-based compensation costs for non-employees are recognized as expense over the vesting period on a straight-line basis.
 Stock-based compensation expense is classified in the accompanying consolidated statements of operations based on the function to which the related services are provided.
 The Company recognizes stock-based compensation expense for the portion of awards that have vested.
 Forfeitures are recorded as they occur.

 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-The Company has historically been a private company until its IPO in March 2021 and lacks company-specific historical and implied volatility information.
+The Company was a private company until March 2021 and lacks company-specific historical and implied volatility information.
 Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded stock price.
 The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that the Company has never paid cash dividends on common stock and does not expect to pay any cash dividends in the foreseeable future.